AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     ``Has_Element (Model (Container), M_Cursor)`` evaluates to True and ``E`` is the result of ``Element (Model (Container), M_Cursor)``.

+* [SPARK_INITIALIZED_ATTRIBUTE]
+  The ``Initialized`` attribute should never be used in code which is executed, outside of testing.
+It should only be referenced from disabled ghost code.
+  Otherwise, proved ghost code referencing ``Initialized`` could still read uninitialized data, as the execution of ``Initialized`` is based on ``Valid_Scalars``, which sometimes evaluates to True on uninitialized data.

 * [SPARK_OVERRIDING_AND_TASKING]
   If there are overriding operations called using a dispatching call, then GNATprove assumes that the overriding operation does not have any adverse